rambasnet/DevEnvSetup/Windows/WSL/README.md

     3. Install the Ubuntu App

     ![Ubuntu Install](WSL-Ubuntu-Install.png)

-        - Note, it may take a while depending on Internet speed (>4GB download file)
+        - Note, it may take a while depending on Internet speed (>4GB download)

     4. once installed, Launch the app